JunYinghu/appium-test-automation/doc/test-plan.md

    - Exit from browser
      Wait 10 second to confirm search result as the above

-4 Test tools / ENV
+2 Test tools / ENV
    - Pycharm
    - Python
    - Appium

-5 Tested device information:
+3 Tested device information:
    - Smasung Note 5
    - Version 6.0.1

+#  Case 2:

+   1  The script is doing this:
+      - Launch Contacts window
+      - Dail Phone number and make a call
+      - if there is no response within 30 seconds, call will be ended.
+      - Close contacts windwo

+   2 Test tools / ENV
+     - Pycharm
+     - Python
+     - Appium

+   3 Tested device information:
+     - Smasung Note 5
+     - Version 7.0